+43 677 61773370

 This trip to Hungerford gave me more than just valuable antiques - it offered lessons as well.
 I gained a deeper understanding of the art of dating pieces and learned the importance of a second look.
 If you revisit a shop or antique center, you're bound to discover items you missed the first time.
 Plus, the peaceful, charming atmosphere of Hungerford, a small town in South England, added to the experience.
 Though this was a business trip, it was also a pleasure - a reminder of why antique hunting is more than just a quest for profit.

 With this visit, my antique-hunting adventure in Hungerford came to an end.
 I left with a few valuable finds, edging me closer to breaking even, though still far from turning a profit.
 But the thrill of the hunt continues!
-In the next episode, I’ll share my journey to Dorking Deepdene - Plan B in my quest for treasures.
+In the next episode, I’ll share my journey to Dorking - Plan B in my quest for treasures.
 Expect tales of missed train stations and two generous-hearted British ladies who came to my aid.
 Until then, happy hunting!

 Share this article